 - List products without UPCs or EANs: instead of a standard product ID, brand registry allows sellers to specify alternative key attributes to list their branded products.

-- Additional content options.
-Being brand registered allows you more listing options, such as enhanced brand content, a listing video, and a brand store, all of which will help you rank your product higher in search results.
+- Additional content options: Being brand registered allows you more listing options, such as enhanced brand content, also known as A+ content, a listing video, and a brand store, all of which will help you rank your product higher in search results.

 What makes a great Amazon product listing?

 As seen below, a great detail page presents all the information for the product that a customer would need or want to know in their buying decision.
-As a customer, they want to know what they’re buying so it is your job to ensure you are as accurate as possible in your product listing to convey everything about your product.
+Your job is to be as accurate as possible in your product listing so your customer knows exactly what they’re buying.

 How to optimize Amazon product titles

 Amazon product listing titles must meet the following character lengths:

 - Right rail ads: 30-33